-In addition, the Toronto Green Development Standard provides an integrated set of targets, principles, and practices to encourage sustainable development.
-A completed Toronto Green Standard checklist may be required as part of the planning approval process.
-With respect to this EPP, it ensures the protection of water quality during construction and demolition through adherence to TRCA's onsite erosion and sediment control guidelines and the implementation of an erosion and sediment control plan.
+In addition, the Toronto Green Standard provides an integrated set of targets, principles, and practices to support sustainable development and site design.
+The standards are designed to work with the regular development approvals and inspections process.
+A completed Toronto Green Standard checklist is required as part of the planning approval process.
+With respect to this EPP, it ensures the protection of water quality during construction and demolition through adherence to the Greater Golden Horseshoe Authorities' onsite erosion and sediment control guidelines and the implementation of an erosion and sediment control plan.
 An Erosion and Sediment Control EPP for Waterfront Toronto projects can be found in Section 7.4.